mobiata/MBCommon/README.md

 ## Requirements

-MBCommon runs on iOS 4.0 and above or OS X 10.6 and above.
+MBCommon runs on iOS 4.0 and above and OS X 10.6 and above.

 ## Usage